Anti-Terrorism Act of 2020: Others

-The National Federation of Peasant Women (Amihan) have said that the rising cases of red-tagging in the country confirm the prevalent criticisms against the controversial legislation.
+The AMIHAN–National Federation of Peasant Women have said that the rising cases of red-tagging in the country confirm the prevalent criticisms against the controversial legislation.
 The Association of Major Religious Superiors in the Philippines (AMRSP), which brings together the heads of men and women religious orders in the country, have expressed their dissent against the law, which they say may "assault human dignity and human rights."
 Various Filipino artists have also expressed disappointment and dissent against the signing of the bill.
 Members of the Filipino art community have also expressed their dissent.
 But Dr. Rommel C. Banlaoi, chair of the Philippine Institute for Peace, Violence and Terrorism defends the need to have a new Philippine anti-terrorism law as threats of terrorism in the Philippines have escalated even during the COVID-19 pandemic.
 Nonetheless, Dr. Banlaoi encourages those opposed to the anti-terrorism law to continue what they are doing in order to remain vigilant and to ensure human rights protection during the implementation of the said law.

 Celebrities, including former Miss Universe titlists Gloria Diaz, Pia Wurtzbach, and Catriona Gray, voiced their opposition to the bill.